Rogue-1/HTB/Machines/Outdated.md

 	WSUSTemp        Disk      A network share used by Local Publishing from a Remote WSUS Console Instance.
 SMB1 disabled -- no workgroup available
 ```
+So we login as a guest and use get to download it to our computer.

+Note: Make sure to be in a directory on your host computer that allows for files to be copied over.
+Ex.
+Do not be in a root only folder.
+Otherwise you may get an error when using GET on the file.

 ```console
 └──╼ [★]$ smbclient  //outdated.htb/Shares -N